00sos00/oose/functional-req.md

 		- Username and password must be validated<br>
 		- After a successful login, a session must be created<br>
 		- A login session must be destroyed after 1 hour of inactivity<br>
-		- Login time should be logged in the database</td>
+		- Login time should be logged in the database<br>
+		- Log action</td>
 	</tr>
 	<tr>
 		<td>Cost and schedule</td>